canonical/launchpad-manual/user/how-to/work-with-bugs/link-bug-to-branch.rst

 Fix a bug in a dedicated branch
 -------------------------------

 Let's say you're new to a project.
 You spot a bug report and you're pretty certain you can fix it.
-You `pull down your own branch <Code/FindingAndDownloading>`__ of the project's trunk and hack away.
-Every now and then, you `push your branch up to Launchpad <Code/UploadingABranch>`__.
+You :ref:`pull down your own branch <find-and-download-code-hosted-on-launchpad>` of the project's trunk and hack away.
+Every now and then, you :ref:`push your branch up to Launchpad <upload-your-bazaar-branch-to-launchpad>`.

 You can tell everyone who's interested in the bug about your work by linking your branch to the report.
 Now, anyone looking at the bug report